Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Experimental verification

 \subsection{Experimental setup}

 Figure~\ref{setup} shows the measurement setup developed in this study.
-We measured the amplitude and phase of the electric field reflected by the test absorbers using a vector network analyzer (VNA: Keysight Technologies N5222B) and frequency extenders (Virginia Diodes WR10VNAX).
-Based on the reciprocity theorem, the coupling between the two horns is equivalently measured when the VNA transmitter and receiver are reversed\cite{Viktar2020}.
-For the convenience of the setup, we connected the probe and lens horns to the transmitter and receiver, respectively, in this experiment.
+We measured the amplitude and phase of the electric field reflected by the test absorbers using a vector network analyzer (VNA: Keysight Technologies N5222B) and frequency extenders (Virginia Diodes WR10VNAX)\cite{Takakura2019}.
+Based on the reciprocity theorem, the optical coupling between the two horns is equivalently measured when the VNA transmitter and receiver are reversed\cite{Viktar2020}.
+For the convenience of the setup, we connected a probe and a lens horn to the transmitter and receiver, respectively, in this experiment.

 The measurements were performed with a 1 GHz interval over a frequency range of 70 GHz -- 110 GHz.
-Signals from 11.6 to 18.3 GHz were output from the VNA and converted to six times higher frequencies.
-Then, the 70 -- 110 GHz signal is output from the probe.
-We measured the reflected waves from the millimeter-wave absorber by moving the probe in 1.5 mm increments in a 75 mm $\times$ 75 mm square area.
-The distance between the probe and test absorbers is set to 60 mm, considering mechanical clearance.
-This configuration measures the specular and diffuse reflection in $0 \leq \theta \leq 30^\circ$.
-The reflected waves are received by a conical horn (aperture diameter 23.0 mm, opening angle 10.0$^\circ$) with a polymethyl pentene (TPX) lens (diameter 25.4 mm, focal length 50 mm) placed in the aperture.
-The distance between the lens horn and test absorbers is 50 mm.
+Signals from 11.6 to 18.3 GHz were output from the VNA and up-converted to six times higher frequencies.
+Then, the 70 -- 110 GHz signal was output from the probe.
+We used an open-ended waveguide as the probe\cite{naruse2009}.
+We measured the reflected waves from the millimeter-wave absorber by scanning the probe in 1.5 mm increments in a 75 mm $\times$ 75 mm square area.
+The distance between the probe and test absorbers was set to 60 mm, considering the mechanical clearance.
+This configuration measures the specular and diffuse reflection in $0^\circ \leq \theta \leq 30^\circ$.
+The reflected waves were received by a lens horn, which consists of a conical horn (aperture diameter 23.0 mm, opening angle 10.0$^\circ$) with a polymethyl pentene (TPX) lens (diameter 25.4 mm, focal length 50 mm) placed in the aperture.
+The distance between the lens horn and test absorbers was 50 mm.
+Based on a Gaussian-beam approximation\cite{goldsmith}, the beam radius at the absorber is 10.7 mm.